 It’s a common scenario: You have a thriving business, and it’s doing so well that you believe it’s time to expand.
 That expansion requires more money, and, of course, increases your risk of failure.
 But you have studied your options, talked with advisors, and everyone agrees it’s a smart and potentially lucrative move.

 Your bank has been there with you from your initial start-up.
 They know you, your integrity, and the way you run your business.
 So when your bank requests a personal guarantee to borrow money for your business, it can be upsetting.
 Why do they need a personal guarantee on this loan?
 Is it a reflection of the bank’s assessment of my business or my plans?
 Does it mean the bank doesn’t think my business is worth the risk?

-The quick answer to all of those questions is no, it’s common for banks to request personal guarantee before making small business loans.
+The quick answer to all of those questions is no, it’s common for banks to request personal guarantees before making small business loans.
 It’s reassurance that you are willing to assume more risk to assure your business’ success.

 It’s not personal

-Personal guarantees on loans to small businesses (businesses with valuation of up to $25 million) while typically required became the norm as states enacted legislation introducing new corporate structure options such as the limited liability company or LLC.
+Personal guarantees on loans to small businesses (businesses with valuation of up to $25 million), while typically required, became the norm as states enacted legislation introducing new corporate structure options such as the limited liability company or LLC.
 Unlike a sole proprietorship or general partnership structure, the LLC shields owners and investors from personal financial responsibility for the business’ debt.
 The advent and popularity of the LLC among small business owners prompted bankers to require personal guarantees from owners.

 “It’s understandable that you want to limit your liability, but we have to ensure the owner stays very involved and engaged.
 He or she is the key figure, and the most valuable asset of the business, and we (the bank) want to keep the owner motivated and involved,” said BBVA Compass Director of Credit Risk - Small Business David Peacock.